writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 Ensure you have the following items ready to create and customize a Rocket Lawyer document:

 1. **Client Credentials**
-     Obtain these during the onboarding process, detailed in the [Welcome Guide](welcome-guide).
+     Obtain these during the onboarding process, which is detailed in the [Welcome Guide](welcome-guide).

 2. **templateId**
      This is the unique ID for the template used to initialize the interview.
 For example, for a lease agreement, you can use: `04d9d0ba-3113-40d3-9a4e-e7b226a72154`.